Global workforce: Mitigating factors

 However, other forces may mitigate these processes.
 Some observe that a growing number of multinationals, especially from wealthier areas, are starting to see the benefits of keeping more of their operations close to home.
 For many products, labor is a small and diminishing fraction of total costs.
 Long, complex supply chains, it turns out, are likely riskier than many firms may have realized.
 For example, when an epidemic such as SARS hits Asia or when an earthquake hits Japan, supply chains are disrupted.
 Also, as emerging economies boom, wages there are rising.
 The benefits of global labor arbitrage may disappear, particularly in basic manufacturing and especially in China, where wages have been rising the fastest.

+Registered Employer (EOR)

+This is a third-party organization that officially acts as the employer for employees on behalf of another company.
+The EOR takes on responsibility for legal and administrative employment matters such as payroll processing, tax payments, benefits administration, and compliance with local labor laws.
+While the EOR handles these formalities, the client company controls the daily activities and work of the employees.
+This mechanism is often used by companies wishing to hire employees in regions where they do not have a registered legal entity.

+EOR services are frequently utilized by companies seeking to hire employees in countries where they lack local subsidiaries.
+The EOR allows companies to operate in foreign markets while ensuring that all employment practices comply with local legislation.
+This arrangement also enables companies to avoid the complexities associated with establishing and maintaining a legal entity in each jurisdiction where they want to hire employees.

+For many companies, establishing a legal entity in each new country is expensive, time-consuming, and often impractical.
+This is where the EOR becomes a strategic partner.
+Instead of building your own infrastructure, you can rely on a registered employer who acts as the official employer on paper.
+The EOR assumes legal and administrative responsibilities, while you manage the day-to-day work and objectives of the team.

+The EOR takes on responsibility for compliance with local labor laws, which vary from country to country and can be quite complex regulatory-wise.
+By managing these legal obligations, the EOR reduces the risks faced by companies when hiring employees abroad.